How to Apply

 - Ask any questions you may have!
 You should contact the course first for advice.

 When to apply

-- For most courses starting in October 2017, the application deadline was 12 noon (UK time) on Friday 6 January 2017, however, some courses will continue to accept applications after this date.
+- For most courses starting in October 2018, the application deadline is 12 noon (UK time) on Monday 8 January 2018, however, some courses will continue to accept applications after this date.
 Please check your chosen course's website.

-In order to be eligible for automatic consideration for funding it is essential that your application was submitted and complete no later than 12 noon (UK time) on Friday 6 January 2017.
+In order to be eligible for automatic consideration for funding it is essential that your application is submitted and complete no later than 12 noon (UK time) on Monday 8 January 2018.
 If you apply after this date, you will need to discuss other funding possibilities with your potential supervisor.
 You are also advised to apply separately for any external funding for which you are eligible.

 English language requirements